tfausak/gizmo-gg/jalopy/README.markdown

 If you need to change how the database looks, you'll need to add a migration to the `migrations` folder.
 Follow the naming format of the files in there already, namely `yyyy-mm-dd-HH-MM-SS-short-description.sql`.

-## Deploy

-Currently Jalopy is deployed to a DigitalOcean droplet.
-It runs as a systemd service.
-Its configuration file lives in `/lib/systemd/system/jalopy.service`.
-You can view its logs with `sudo journalctl -u jalopy`.
-If it crashes for some reason, you can control it with `sudo systemctl COMMAND jalopy`.
-Typical commands include `start`, `restart`, `stop`.
-If you make a change to its config file, be sure to run `sudo systemctl daemon-reload`.
-See [jalopy.service](./tools/jalopy.service) for the current config.

-Jalopy itself does not talk to the internet at large.
-It sits behind nginx, which acts as a reverse proxy.
-This allows both Jalopy (the back end) and Merc (the front end) to be served at the same time.
-Jalopy responds to requests at `/api` and Merc gets everything else.
-The nginx config for all this lives at `/etc/nginx/sites-available/gizmo`.
-Since nginx also runs as a systemd service, you can administer it in pretty much the same way as Jalopy.
-In particular, restarting nginx after changing its config can be done with `sudo systemctl restart nginx`.
-See [gizmo.nginx](./tools/gizmo.nginx) for the current config.

 [PostgreSQL]: https://www.postgresql.org
 [Stack]: https://docs.haskellstack.org/en/stable/README/